Skip to content

 The OBS overlay is one self-contained HTML file at apps/native/WolfWave/Resources/widget.html.
 The native app bundles it, and WidgetHTTPService serves it to OBS Browser Source clients.

 Don't edit that file directly.
 The real source is a Tailwind + TypeScript workspace at apps/widget/.
-The bundled HTML is a generated artifact, produced at build time.
+The bundled HTML is a generated artifact, produced by the explicit Bun build or by CI.
+Xcode bundles the committed artifact; it does not rebuild it.

 Architecture